 But in 2017 it’s safe (and a bit sad) to say that the smartwatch buzz has died down.
 Pebble got sold to Fitbit amid financial troubles.
 Google’s Android Wear watches have largely flopped with some manufacturers walking away from the platform.
 Apple with all its marketing and retail push won’t reveal it’s Watch sales figures — maybe because they’re not boast-worthy like their other product lines.

 Back in 2014, we told you that the time wasn’t ripe to buy a smartwatch.
 Is buying one today worth it?
+Perhaps you should buy a fitness tracker over a smartwatch?
 Having been an avid smartwatch owner and category tracker since my first Pebble in 2013, I still think it is.

 1. Notifications Are Useful (Especially Outdoors)